cadet/CADET-Python-Tutorial/README.md

 To run the tutorials locally, we recommend installing [Anaconda](https://www.anaconda.com/).
 Anaconda is a high-performance scientific distribution of Python that includes many common packages needed for scientific and engineering work.
 Download the installer from their website and run it for the local user.
+We recommend creating a dedicated environment for CADET.

 The easiest way to download the tutorials is to clone this repository.
 For this purpuse, make sure, [git](https://git-scm.com/downloads) is installed.